 2007 Live At Hammersmith Odeon

 1975 We Sold Our Soul for Rock 'n' Roll

 2000 The Best Of Black Sabbath (32 Digitally Remastered Tracks on a 4-LP set) Limited Edition

 2002 Symptom Of The Universe: The Original Black Sabbath 1970-1978

 2004 Black Box: The Complete Original Black Sabbath (1970-1978)

 2007 Black Sabbath: The Dio Years

 2009 Greatest Hits

 If Black Sabbath didn't invent Heavy Metal, they were certainly present at creation.
 "Black Sabbath" (1970), "Paranoid" (1971), "Masters Of Reality" (1971) and "Sabbath Bloody Sabbath" (1973) are Black Sabbath's best albums.
 All had Ozzy Osbourne.
 Even though the group had declined significantly before his departure, Osbourne's absence was near fatal.
-Attempting to carry on with Ronnie James Dio provided short-term, above average results with the "Heaven and Hell" record but it didn't last.
+An attempt to carry on with Ronnie James Dio provided short-term, above average results with the "Heaven and Hell" record but it didn't last.